RajashekharYP/Snake-Balls-Game/README.md

 Snake Game developed using Core Java, Java-Swing &amp; Awt.
 A popular 90's kids "Game of Snake and balls", where a snake moves towards balls(mouse) and eats and grows every time.

-pre-req: To developt this game you need basic knowledge of core java, swing
+pre-req: To develop this game you need basic knowledge of core java, swing.
+Complete source code is shared here.

 When you run the code, You will see game like this: